owenoromero/Computer-Science-2-Group-6/README.md

 **3. Choose Food Category and Food**
  - After finishing the Sign-up/Log-in page, the user will be redirected to the Order Information Page/Main Menu, where they shall choose their food category, meals or snacks.
  - The user can choose from a variety of food, and they can add these to their tray, but they can still, later on, remove them.
- - Users can also choose drinks after choosing their food
+ - Users can choose drinks after choosing their *snacks*
+ - Users can choose to add rice after choosing their *meal*.
  - If the user chooses an invalid food, they will be redirected back to the Main Menu.
    - **Note:** In the main menu, the user has the option to exit the program.